niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 %     ,{"Luke Skywalker", "IHateBranda"}].
 ```

-Finally, if you want to extract all facts from the database, it's also
+Extract the whole database or all predicates from the database is also
 an easy task.

 ```prolog